 }

 You have probably read that the use of global variables is evil.
-In some ways this is true, and in programming, they tend to be avoided.
-Or, at least, to disguise them so that it seems that we are not using them (ahem, ahem… singleton pattern… ahem).
+In some ways this is true, and in programming there is a tendency to avoid them.
+Or, at least, to disguise it so that it seems we are not using them (ahem, ahem… singleton pattern… ahem).

-In the case of an MCU, we don’t have as many tools to avoid the use of global variables, but it is clear that abusing them is bad.
+In the case of an MCU we don’t have as many tools to avoid using global variables, but it is clear that abusing them is wrong.
 For example:

 // nope